rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter06_analysis.md

 prop.test(x, N)$conf.int
 ```

-In practice, the correct approach depends on the context:
+👉 In practice:

-- For **Monte Carlo outputs**, the binomial model is not needed, because the simulation itself provides a precise estimate of probabilities.
+    - For **Monte Carlo outputs**, the simulation itself provides a precise estimate.
-- For **real GMP data**, confidence intervals based on binomial theory (Clopper–Pearson, Wilson) or bootstrap resampling are necessary to quantify the              uncertainty due to limited sample size.
+    - For **real GMP data**, binomial confidence intervals (Clopper–Pearson, Wilson) or bootstrap resampling are necessary to quantify uncertainty from limited         sample size.

 ---